berenddeboer/cdk-drizzle-migrate/README.md

 If you do not pass a cluster, make sure to pass in a security group in `handlerProps.securityGroups` which can connect to your database.

-Also if you do not pass a cluster you, but still create a database, you may wish to add a dependency to make sure the database is created, before the migration is run:
+Also if you do not pass a cluster, but you still want to create a database, you may wish to add a dependency to make sure the database is created, before the migration is run:

 ```ts
 migrator.resource.node.addDependency(cluster)